-Let’s concentrate your attention on the estimation process.
+Let’s concentrate your attention on the process of app development costs estimation.
 An estimate is a complicated process that requires deep expertise in a field on one side and a great understanding of the project on the other side.

 Communication in the estimate is everything.
 Every business provides an estimation of effort for its customers.
 When you buy a subscription for your music, you see the estimation that allows you to understand how much exactly you will need to pay.

-When we’re talking about B2B software development estimates, it is not so easy to calculate the exact app development cost as any project has myriads of features and variables, not talking about third-party libraries and services.
+When we’re talking about B2B software development estimates, it is not so easy to calculate the exact app development cost.
+Any project has myriads of features and variables, not talking about third-party libraries and services.

-To receive a good estimate, a person who calculates it must be aware of all those things.
-Usually, for such a task an estimation team is gathered.
+To receive a good app development costs estimate, a person who calculates it must be aware of all those things.
+Usually, such a task requires an estimation team.
 The best practice is when a team that is going to perform development estimates the effort.
 The business analyst gathers all required information from the client, writes documentation, and sends it to the app development team after the approval of the client.
 The technical team estimates every feature.

 Good manners here is to receive a range.
-In software development, it is extremely hard to say something for sure as many variables are on the table.
+In software development, it is hard to say something for sure as many variables are on the table.
 The experienced team will give you two numbers for each feature – Optimistic and Pessimistic.
-The technical team cannot predict everything: the optimistic figures are formed based on experience, and the pessimistic ones are based on assumptions.
+It’s not possible to predict everything.
+The optimistic figures are formed based on experience, and the pessimistic ones – on assumptions.